Jen has lived in Columbia with her husband, Ted, for nearly 30 years. They have three adult children who have graduated from Wilde Lake High School.

 - Project manager for various cultural arts grants, primarily focused on Literature

 Jen is incredibly proud of bringing Matt de la Pena, a Newberry award winner, to Harpers Choice Middle School so that students could hear and work with a successful Hispanic author.
-Jen has also served with the Harpers Choice PTA, the Wilde Lake High School (WLHS) Boosters Casino Night Committee, WLHS PTSA, and assisted the WLHS Orchestra, First Robotics Team, Girls Soccer, Men's Wrestling, and Tennis.
+Jen has also served with the Harpers Choice PTA, the Wilde Lake High School (WLHS) Boosters Casino Night Committee, WLHS PTSA, and assisted the WLHS Orchestra, First Robotics Team, Soccer, Wrestling, and Tennis.

 Community Advisory Council (CAC)